-Distance to cover on this Sri Lanka cultural tour is 177 km
+The distance to cover on this Sri Lanka cultural tour is 177 km

 The duration of the trip to the cultural site of Sigiriya from the airport is 4 hours

-By far Sigiriya is the most popular iconic tourist attraction in Sri Lanka, every Sri Lanka cultural tour cover this UNESCO world heritage site, therefore, don’t miss it if you plan a trip to Sri Lanka.
+By far Sigiriya is the most popular iconic tourist attraction in Sri Lanka, every Sri Lanka cultural tour covers this UNESCO world heritage site, therefore, don’t miss it if you plan a trip to Sri Lanka.
 The grandeur of Sigiriya surpasses all other tourist hotspots in a cultural triangle when it comes to history and heritage.

 As the name suggests Sigiriya is a natural rock tucked away 160 from Colombo.
 The rock rises up to 500 meters from the sea level.
 And his gigantic granite rock is one of the most popular tourist attractions today.

 Sigiriya rock fortress dates back to the 5th century AD and it is one of the oldest landscaped gardens in the world, surrounded by walls and moats.
 The Fort of Sigiriya inherits an advanced water management system with fountains, an underground drainage system and swimming pools.